Grants & Prizes

 Applications for all three categories of grant should be completed on the designated form and received by 31 October.

-The result of the application will normally be notified by 1 February and it is expected that successful grants are taken up during that calendar year.
+The result of the application will normally be notified by 1 February.
+Research and education grants should be taken up within one calendar year and publication grants within two years of the award being granted.

 Council Members are eligible to apply, but on doing so should declare their interest with the Council and any Council Member that should apply in any given year will not be permitted to sit on the awarding committee.